How to Check Your Website’s PHP Error Log

 Let’s recap the three methods to enable PHP error logging:

-• Using hPanel – only applicable if you’re using Hostinger’s shared, WordPress, or cloud hosting service.
+- Using hPanel – only applicable if you’re using Hostinger’s standard, WordPress, or cloud hosting service.
 It lets you easily enable PHP error logging or PHP error display in a few clicks.

 Once you’ve got the PHP error logging enabled, check the error log file in the website directory unless you have specified the path differently.